National Geographic Encounter

-We were not only extremely pleased with how efficiently we were driving site traffic to the website, but we also saw an improvement in the quality of site visitors directly driven by these campaigns.
+After placing the bid strategy, we saw it efficiently driving traffic to the website.
+On top of that, we also saw an improvement in the quality of site visitors directly driven by these campaigns.
 Users were now spending 30 seconds on average on our website as opposed to 14 seconds before we implemented the automated bid strategy.
-It’s worth noting that even with all these additional clicks, we did not affect bounce rate.
+It’s worth noting that none of this affected bounce rate.

-Overall, we were very pleased with the results and have extended this automated bid strategy to some other campaigns for this client so we can continue to grow site traffic in the lead up to summer.
+Overall, we were excited about the results and extended this automated bid strategy to other campaigns.